Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Technical Details

-where the first inequality follows form the law of iterated expectations by conditioning on $\mathcal{F}_{t-1}$ and Lemma \ref{lem:super-uniformity}, the second inequality follows from definition of GAIF, and the last inequality follows from the construction of $\alpha_t^{\operatorname{GAIF}}$, which completes the proof of FDR control.
+where the equality (i) follows from the law of iterated expectations by conditioning on $\mathcal{F}_{j-1}$ and inequality (ii) results from Lemma \ref{lem:super-uniformity} by setting $g(\delta_{1:t})=(1\vee \sum_{j\leq t}\delta_j)$, and the inequality (iii) holds because $1-\theta_j\leq 1$ for all $j\in\bar{\mathcal{I}}_t$, the inequality (iv) follows from definition of GAIF, which completes the proof of FDR control for monotone GAIF procedures.